 The survival rate for colorectal cancer is as high as 90 percent if it's in the early stage.
-Find out how screening helps in the early detection from the Department of Colorectal Surgery at the Singapore General Hospital.
+Find out how screening from the Department of Colorectal Surgery at Singapore General Hospital (SGH).

 Screening methods for colorectal cancer